PRAEst-76/Omera/_posts/2025-08-30-Racing_Mechanics.md

 ---
 ![barrels]({{ site.url }}{{ site.baseurl }}/images/barrelmap.jpg)

 I've written a part of a quest where characters have to do some barrel racing down an underwater river.
-I did this without knowing how I would manage it, so I've started researching how others have managed racing.
+I did this without actually knowing how I would impliment it, so I've started frantically researching how others have managed racing in tabletop RPGs...

 <!--more-->